 - Sober October – how to get involved

 Apart from the obvious (and not so obvious) costs to your health which would set you back tens of thousands of pounds if the poor old NHS didn’t foot the bill, there’s the actual cost of the booze, the price of taxis when you go out, the silly stuff you buy online when drunk, the broken relationships and offence caused when drunk (that have to be compensated with flowers etc), the lost opportunities due to hangovers and much more.

-It depends who you talk to, and what you read, about the affect of alcohol on the national economy, but official estimates put it that alcohol abuse is costing the UK (in other words, us the taxpayers) over £22 billion a year.
-This comes through…
+It depends who you talk to, and what you read, about the affect of alcohol on the national economy, but official estimates put it that alcohol abuse is costing the UK (or in other words, us the taxpayers) over £21 billion a year.

-- NHS costs of £3.5 billion a year directly attributable to alcohol-related accidents and diseases
+- NHS costs of £3.5 billion a year are directly attributable to alcohol-related accidents and diseases.

-- Alcohol related crime costing the UK £11 billion a year
+- Alcohol related crime is thought to cost the UK £11 billion a year.

-- It has been estimated that drink-related health problems could account for 12% of total NHS spending on hospitals -around £3 billion.
+- It has been estimated that drink-related health problems could account for around £3.5 billion of total NHS spending on hospitals – up from £2.7 billion in 2006/7.